 7. A Vetted Attorney Panel in Your Collateral States

 Foreclosure counsel quality directly determines timeline and cost.
-Judicial foreclosures run $50,000–$80,000 in legal costs; non-judicial processes under $30,000.
-A servicer with weak attorney relationships compounds both costs.
+Judicial foreclosures carry substantially higher legal costs and longer timelines than non-judicial power-of-sale processes, and a servicer with weak attorney relationships compounds both problems.

 • Ask for the names of the foreclosure attorneys the servicer uses in each of your collateral states.